coshinen/blog/pages/quotes.md

 > * It's very attractive to the libertarian viewpoint if we can explain it properly.
 > I'm better with code than with words though.

+> Sansa Stark, Game of Thrones Series 7, Episode 7:
+> * I'm a slow learner, it's true.
+But I learn.

-> Jeor Mormont, Game of Thrones:
+> Jon Snow, Game of Thrones Series 7, Episode 1:
-> * The things we love destroy us every time, lad.
-Remember that.
+> * Everything before the word "but" is horse shit.

 > Sandor Clegane (The Hound), Game of Thrones Series 4, Episode 5:
 > * Hate's as good a thing as any to keep a person going.
 Better than most.